soi-20/brains/_pages/quotes.md

 ---

 We are part of this universe; we are in this universe, but perhaps more important than both of those facts, is that the universe is in us.-**Neil deGrasse Tyson**

+---

+It’s very hard to get the non-consensus/right results unless you’re willing to take risks and take on the non-consensus/wrong results.
+But people just emotionally can’t handle the non-consensus/wrong outcomes and will do nearly anything to avoid them (no matter how much we understand the above) -**Marc Andreessen**-